 Before actually buying an indoor rowing machine, I wanted to try one out first.
-Fact is, rowing machines cost anywhere from a hundred bucks to several thousand dollars.
-So when you are looking for a good rower how do you know what’s good and what’s not?
+The fact is, rowing machines cost anywhere from a hundred bucks to several thousand dollars.
+So when you are looking for a good rower, how do you know what’s good and what’s not?

 The Basics: The Main Types of Resistance Rowing Machines

 The Model d Indoor Rowing Machine makes use of air resistance.
 However, there are several other kinds of resistance rowing machines.
 These use:

 - Water Resistance: An example of a water rowing machine is the WaterRower Natural Rowing Machine

 - Magnetic Resistance: An example of a magnetic rowing machine is the sunny health fitness sf-rw5515

 - Hydraulic Resistance: An example of a hydraulic rower is the Murtisol Hydraulic Rower Machine